California won’t allow virus vaccines without state approval

 “Of course we won’t take anyone’s word for it,” Newsom said as he named 11 doctors and scientists to review any rollout of vaccines by the federal government or vaccine developers.
-They hail from top California universities and medical providers, along with state and local public health officials.
+The board members hail from top California universities and medical providers, along with state and local public health officials.

 The pledge raises the possibility that California residents might not receive a vaccine as distribution begins in other states, though the governor said widespread vaccinations are unrealistic until sometime next year.